 Genetics

 If you have a family history of anxiety or obsessive-compulsive disorder, you may be prone to developing phobias.
-You might have inherited the tendency for Zoophobia.
-Once you got exposed to animals, it would have triggered this irrational fear.
+You might have inherited the tendency for zoophobia.
+Once you were exposed to animals, it may have triggered this irrational fear.

 Social Conditioning